F87 BMW M2 (2015-2021) review – ride and handling

 Thanks to such a transparent chassis, you can keep the M2 near its limits corner after corner.
 There’s not a lot of feedback from the steering, but that’s not a problem as you can easily judge the car’s limits from the clear information transmitted through the suspension.

-The M2 is shod with set of bespoke Michelin Pilot Super Sports, a lot of how controllable the car is, can be attributed to these tyres and how well the chassis and drivetrain has been developed to work with them.
+The M2 is shod with Michelin Pilot Super Sports, a lot of how controllable the car is, can be attributed to these tyres and how well the chassis and drivetrain has been developed to work with them.
 The way the rear remains controllable and adjustable, even once the tyres have broken traction, just adds to your confidence in the M2 even more.

 In the wet, the M2 still doesn’t behave like a scary, wild, turbocharged, rear-wheel drive car that you might expect it to.
 Its limits are lower and some understeer is more detectable, but it’s not particularly pronounced and is easily quelled with a good jab of the throttle.